Bring elegance to your garden with the fragrant beauty of lavender, the towering globes of allium, the romantic clusters of lilac, and many more

 There are hundreds of perennial flowers with purple blooms to pick from.
 Here are a few examples:

-Iris are a popular garden plant known for their striking and distinctive blooms.
+Iris is a popular garden plant known for its striking and distinctive blooms.
 They come in a variety of colors, including shades of purple, blue, white, yellow, and orange.
 They typically bloom in late spring or early summer, depending on the variety and climate.
 Iris flowers are popular in gardens, borders, and as cut flowers in arrangements.
 They are relatively easy to grow and care for, preferring well-draining soil and plenty of sunlight.

 A multitude of shrubs with purple blooms can be selected from.
 Here are just a few classic examples: